dahu/LearnVim/README.md

 # The Way of the Vim Warrior

-A suggested path for learning Vim
+A suggested path for learning *Vim*.

 > TIP: If you like LearnVim and want to share the W00t!, I'm grateful for [tips](https://www.gittip.com/bairuidahu/) or